Understanding Different Interpretations and Analysis in Buddhist Schools

 No Reflexive Awareness in the Prasangika Presentation

-Also, Prasangika does not assert reflexive awareness.
-If we needed a separate cognition to know and record the mental components of a cognition, that would lead to an infinite regress.
-We would need yet another cognition to know and record the reflexive awareness, and on and on ad infinitum.
+Prasangika refutes even the conventional existence of reflexive awareness.
+If we needed a separate mental faculty within a cognition to know and record the other mental components of that cognition, that would lead to an infinite regress.
+We would need yet another mental faculty within that cognition to know and record the reflexive awareness, and on and on ad infinitum.
 Therefore, reflexive awareness doesn’t make any sense.
-Prasangika just says that cognitions are implicitly aware that they are occurring, and this accounts for memory.
-We can find a detailed refutation of reflexive awareness in Shantideva’s Engaging in Bodhisattva Behavior (Bodhicharyavatara).

 Chandrakirti’s Four Valid Ways of Knowing

 Chandrakirti, in his Clarified Words (Prasannaprada), a commentary on Nagarjuna’s Root Verses on Madhyamika (Mulamadhyamaka-karika), asserts four valid ways of knowing.
 Tsongkhapa refers to this in his Lam-rim chen-mo, the Grand Presentation of the Stages of the Path.
 We might wonder why Sautrantika says there are only two valid ways of knowing, while Chandrakirti says there are four.
 We need to examine the list to see that there is no contradiction.

 - Valid straightforward cognition